Craap/image-generation/README.md

   Dataset is 240 handpicked images from the internet

-  Samples are random cropped to create more data
+  Samples are random cropped and random flipped to create more data

   To obtain LR samples, the HR samples are downsampled using a uniformly chosen method between bilinear, bicubic, and area

-  I also tried random blurring and random noise too for a few training steps, but it didn't seem to produce good results, and random cropping is already enough to not overfit
+  I also tried random blurring and random noise too for a few training steps, but it didn't seem to produce good results, and random cropping and flipping is already enough to not overfit

   <h3>Loss function</h3>